ryosuzuki/homepage/content/projects/phd-thesis.md

   </div>
 </div>

-This thesis addresses these questions by investigating how collective shape construction and transformation can be used for {\it interactive computer interfaces}.
+This thesis addresses these questions by investigating how collective shape construction and transformation can be used for *interactive computer interfaces*.
 To this end, this thesis introduces **collective shape-changing interfaces**, a new class of shape-changing interfaces constructed by a swarm of discrete physical elements.
 The main contribution of this thesis is the first exploration of this new class of shape-changing interfaces in the following four domains: